Require Immediate Support? Free Director Helpline: 0800 644 6080

 Call our team today on 0800 644 6080

-If the business is on the road to insolvency, you may be able to enforce a company voluntary agreement (CVA).
+If your company is juggling a range of creditors as well as the bank - such as suppliers and HMRC - you may be able to enter into a company voluntary agreement (CVA).
 A CVA allows you to formally negotiate lower terms with creditors if you believe that your business can be profitable again.
 It can protect against any legal action that can be taken against you by creditors, halting the pressure and allowing for some breathing space.

 At Real Business Rescue, we have a team of licensed insolvency practitioners in our nationwide network of offices, who can look into the best option for your company if you are struggling to pay a business bank loan.
 If you would like to explore invoice finance options or discuss restructuring, call our experts today to arrange a free no-obligation consultation.